RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Color hex modifiers now allow for overriding opacity if the hex code is 8 digits in length. (the last two digits representing opacity)
 - Fully implemented Polygon Shape.
 Thanks Pidge! :D
-- With the Polygon Shape fully implemented, new values were added to it: Thickness Offset and Thickness Scale.
+- With the Polygon Shape fully implemented, new values were added to it: Radius, Thickness Offset and Thickness Scale.
+Radius can be right clicked to switch between built-in offsets.
 - Added setPolygonShape and setPolygonShapeOther modifiers.
 These modify the values of the current polygon shape.
 - Polygon Shape ported to Custom Player Objects.
 - Added Store / Clear Data to Player Image Objects.
 This now means images from Image Objects can be transfered between levels.